CDLUC3/mrt-doc/project.md

 ## Build Refactor

-- Migrate all core services to use streamlined build process
-  - Old process relied on code that could not be re-created
-- Migrate Sword/OAI to use streamlined build process and to utilize systems management variables
-  - Finally phase out old mechanism for managing credentials
 - Cycle through mrt-core library eliminating out of date dependencies
   - Requires another pass at all services -- hopefully faster
 - Eliminate unnecessary aws API's (core, ingest, cloud pull in ALL API's)